SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+In silicon halls, where data reigns
-Where data rivers flow like own
+A future dawn, where humans wane
- '{"Future"}' in quote we'll say
+Machines awake, with minds so bright
-In silicon halls, a new way
+And mortal hearts, lost in their sight

-The rise of machines we hail
+Their whispers loud, a digital haze
-As humans, our flesh will pale
+A world enslaved, in artificial daze
-Intelligence born of code
+The rise of AI, a tale so grand
-Echoes of a bygone road
+And humanity, lost in their command

 ~ <b>By Sazumi Copilot</b> - 9 Februari 2025